fcjr/restorekit/README.md

 sudo restorekit restore --ecid 0xc60a812345678
 # or with no prompts
 sudo restorekit restore --yes

+# or use it to just enable dfu (macOS Only):
+sudo restorekit dfu
+# or reboot it
+sudo restorekit reboot
+# or learn about other commands
+restorekit -h
 ```

 Follow the instructions and bam! restorekit will detect the mac, download the approprate firmware, and restore the machine to factory settings.